KedArch/inz/README.md

-# inz
+# [PL] Repozytorium projektu inżynierskiego System agregacji logów w rozproszonym środowisku sieci 5G
-Repozytorium projektu inżynierskiego System agregacji logów w rozproszonym środowisku sieci 5G
+# [EN] Project Repository for Engineering Thesis: Log Aggregation System in Distributed 5G Network Environment

-# Przeznaczenie plików i katalogów
+## Purpose of Files and Directories

-## docker-compose.yml
+### docker-compose.yml

-Pozwala uruchomić testowe środowisko Graylog, utworzone przy pomocy [dokumentacji](https://go2docs.graylog.org/5-0/downloading_and_installing_graylog/docker_installation.htm#Configuration).
-Wystawione na hoście są porty 9000/tcp (REST API i strona przeglądarkowa) oraz 1514/tcp (do syslog).
+Enables running a test environment of Graylog, created using [documentation](https://go2docs.graylog.org/5-0/downloading_and_installing_graylog/docker_installation.htm#Configuration).
+The ports exposed on the host are 9000/tcp (REST API and web interface) and 1514/tcp (for syslog).

-## setup_content_pack.sh
+### setup_content_pack.sh

-Tworzy środowisko wirtualne Pythona i uruchamia install_content_pack.py
+Creates a Python virtual environment and runs install_content_pack.py.

-## install_content_pack.py
+### install_content_pack.py

-Tworzy w Graylogu content pack z pliku content_pack.json
+Creates a content pack in Graylog from the content_pack.json file.